-The thought of an earthquake probably brings up vivid images of damaged roads and bridges and collapsed buildings.
+The thought of an earthquake probably brings up vivid images of damaged roads, bridges, and collapsed buildings.
 Earthquakes are life-threatening because they strike unexpectedly and leave no time for preparation or evacuation.

 Where do earthquakes strike?